Croquet England Logo

 10.4 The Returning Officer shall then calculate the quota by dividing the total valid vote by one more than the number of places to be filled.

-10.5 The Returning Officer shall then consider each candidate in turn in descending order of their votes and deem elected any candidate whose vote equals or exceeds the quota.
+10.5 The Returning Officer shall then consider each candidate in turn in descending order of their votes and deem elected the candidate whose vote first equals or exceeds the quota, in accordance with the handbook produced by the Electoral Reform Society entitled "How to Conduct an Election by the Single Transferable Vote" (3rd edition 1997).

-10.7 The Returning Officer may use any electronic means which he or she is satisfied will produce, or assist in producing, the same result as the procedure set out above.
+10.6 The Returning Officer may use any electronic means which he or she is satisfied will produce, or assist in producing, the same result as the procedure set out above.

 11. Defects in the Ballot Procedure

-11.1 Accidental failure to deliver or make available electronic voting or a ballot paper in due time or at all to a member entitled to vote shall not invalidate an election or be treated as an irregularity unless a substantial number of members entitled to vote were unable to do so in due time.
+11.1 Accidental failure to deliver or make available electronic voting or a ballot paper in due time or at all to a Member entitled to vote shall not invalidate an election or be treated as an irregularity unless a substantial number of Members entitled to vote were unable to do so in due time.

-11.2 A member who alleges that there has been or may have been an irregularity in the election may within 14 days after the declaration of the result appeal to the Returning Officer.
+11.2 A Member who alleges that there has been or may have been an irregularity in the election may within 14 days after the declaration of the result appeal to the Returning Officer.
 Subject to any order made by the Returning Officer on appeal, no irregularity shall invalidate an election.